 Minimize and Maximize options allow only limited sizing of Help Page.
-Using Mouse or Pen, position Cursor at vertical or horizontal border or at corner of Help Page . . .
+Using the Mouse, position Cursor at vertical or horizontal border or at corner of Help Page . . .
 Cursor will change to shape of double arrow.
-Press and hold down left side button on Mouse or tip of Pen against screen.
+Press and hold down left side button on Mouse.
 Drag Cursor to enlarge or reduce Help Page and then release.